BedEd Compares Adjustable Bed Retailers

 We looked at consumer ratings from real owners.
 Our sources were: (1) the retailer’s website, (2) third party review websites, and (3) blog/video consumer reviews.

-- Amerisleep: 4.7-5.0 star averages from their website’s third-party verified reviews (30+ at press time).
-Several specifically mention benefits of the Zero Gravity feature in the Invincible model, no mentions of issues with service or durability.
+- Amerisleep: 4.8 star averages from their website’s third-party verified reviews (95+ at last update).
+Several specifically mention benefits of the position preset feature in the Amerisleep Adjustable Bed, no mentions of issues with service or durability.
 Third party sites range from 4.5-5 on mentions of adjustable bases.

 - Sleep Comfort: Their website uses “testimonial” style reviews which are notoriously unreliable in terms of unbiased owner insight.
 There is very little information about their beds on third party sites, though the reviews we could find were mostly complaints about mattresses and adjustable bed remotes, though mentions of pain relief were also present.